finbourne/luminesce-sdk-python/sdk/docs/SqlDesignApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.put_view_design_to_sql(convert_to_view_data, opts=opts)

-        # [EXPERIMENTAL] PutViewDesignToSql: Make view creation sql from a view-design
+        # PutViewDesignToSql: Make view creation sql from a view-design
         api_response = api_instance.put_view_design_to_sql(convert_to_view_data)
         pprint(api_response)